thefrznrose/FireRecovery_Admin/README.md

 ## Google Cloud Authentication

 Google Cloud Authentication is what is being used to login with your gmail account and access your google drive and sheets

+# How to Run The Project:

+In order to run the project you will need to use the command line and git to first clone the project onto your machine, then install the necessary dependencies, then run the project.

+Open the command line (I use windows powershell), create a new folder, change the cwd (current working directory) to that folder and type 'git clone <RepoHTTPSLinkFoundUnderGreenCodeButton>'.
+This should clone the project into that folder that you created.

+# Deployment: